WatWowMap/docs/docs/contributing.md

 <!-- Add info on pulling the creating PR to the code projects. -->

+We welcome any and all contributions be it through Github issues, pull requests, documentation updates or general feedback.

 ## Contributing to the wiki

 The documentation site you're visiting is powered by [Read the Docs]{target=_blank}.